agathoklisx/libved/README.md

  * Also uncountable segmentation faults were diagnosed and fixed thanks to gdb.

- * The library code can be compiled as a shared or as a static library, both
+ * The library code can be compiled as a shared or as a static library, with
- * with gcc and tcc.
+ * gcc, clang and tcc.

+ * The development environment is void-linux and probably the code it won't compile
+ * on other unixes without some ifdef's.
  *
- * Also included a very minimal executable that can be used to test the code.
+ * Also included a very minimal executable that can be used to test the library code.
- * This executable can be compiled also as static with gcc, but not with tcc.
+ * This can be compiled also as static with gcc and clang, but not with tcc.

  * To test the editor issue (using gcc as the default compiler):

-   cd src && make veda-shared && make run
+   cd src && make veda-shared

-   * to enable regular expression support issue:
+   * or to enable regular expression support issue:

-   cd src && make HAS_REGEXP=1 veda-shared && make run
+   cd src && make HAS_REGEXP=1 veda-shared

-   * by default writing is disabled, unless in DEBUG mode, like:
+   * by default writing is disabled, unless in DEBUG mode:

-   cd src && make HAS_REGEXP=1 DEBUG=1 veda-shared && make run
+   cd src && make HAS_REGEXP=1 DEBUG=1 veda-shared

- * (this will open the source files of itself)
+   * and finally to run the executable and open the source files from itself, issue:

+   make run

- * similarly with tcc compiler, but the CC Makefile variable should be set to tcc,
+ * similarly with clang and tcc compilers, but the CC Makefile variable should be
- * and one way to do is from the command line: make CC=tcc ...
+ * set and one way to do this, is from the command line: make CC=tcc ...

  * C
  * This compiles to C11 for two reasons: